GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/mlflow/finetune-gemma/README.md

 kubectl create configmap conda-requirements --from-file=conda-configs
 ```

-Before you run environment creation job, you need to adjust values in the `create-tarball.yaml`:
+Before you run environment creation job, you need to adjust values in the `create-tarball.yaml` and `deploy.yaml`:
 - <YOUR_BUCKET_NAME> – you should paste your bucket name here.

 Now we can run our environment creation job: